-a) The 1st activation of a frangible/deformable device (11 penalties) will still allow a MER.
+a) The 1st activation of a frangible/deformable device (11 penalties) or having 1 Missed flag (15 penalties) will still allow a MER.

 b) When multiple Minimum Eligibility Requirements are required (for CIs and CIOs), one of the Minimum Eligibility Requirements can be achieved incurring 20 penalties at the obstacles of the Cross Country Test (See below for Minimum Eligibility Requirements for Championships & Games).